Yarn Ply Is Not Same As Yarn Thickness

 Yes.
 Yarn ply doesn’t mean yarn thickness!
 Surprised?
 Shocked?
 You may be, but that’s the fact!
 What is ply exactly?
 Yarn is made of fibers that are spun together to make them smooth and strong.
 First fibers are spun in single strands, after the first strands are spun, two or more strands are spun together to make the final yarn strand.

 Technically the process of twisting the strands together is called ‘to ply yarn’.
 A single strand of yarn is called a ‘single’ but most people will call it ‘single ply’ instead.
 2 ply yarn is created from twisting two singles, 3 ply from 3 singles and so forth.
 Plied yarn is typically stronger than single strand yarn.
 But as mentioned earlier, there can be a lot of variation in strand size.
-A one ply yarn can be thicker than a 3 ply yarn, for instance.
+The thickness of a given yarn is determined by the individual thickness of the plies, not by the number of plies.
+If the plies are thin, a 4-ply yarn can be finer than a heavy, single-ply yarn.
+Although there are no official categories for yarn weights, many knitting books and yarn manufacturers use common terms to indicate a yarn’s thickness and the size of the needle with which you work on the yarn.
 Thus, using ‘ply’ as a standard is problematic.

 Yarns are composed of two or more single yarns twisted together.